grote/seedvault-LFB/README.md

 and pack as many files into each chunk as we can.
 Each small file will be stored in the zip chunk under some artificial name that is unique within the scope of the zip chunk (like a counter).
-The path to unique name mapping will be stored in the backup archive (zipRef integer?).
+The path to unique name mapping will be stored in the backup snapshot (zipRef integer?).
-If a small file is inside a zip chunk, that chunk ID will be listed as the only chunk of the file in the backup metadata and likewise for any other files inside that chunk.
+If a small file is inside a zip chunk, that chunk ID will be listed as the only chunk of the file in the backup snapshot and likewise for any other files inside that chunk.

 When creating the next backup, if none of the small files have changed,